vertexproject/synapse/docs/synapse/glossary.rst

 Non-Runtsafe
 ------------

 Short for "non-runtime safe".
 Non-runtsafe refers to the use of variables within Storm.
 A variable that is **non-runtsafe** has a value that may change based on the specific node passing through the Storm pipeline.
-A variable whose value is set to a node property, such as ``$fqdn = :fqdn`` is an example of a non-runtsafe varaible (i.e., the value of the secondary property ``:fqdn`` may be different for different nodes, so the value of the variable will be different based on the specific node being operated on).
+A variable whose value is set to a node property, such as ``$fqdn = :fqdn`` is an example of a non-runtsafe variable (i.e., the value of the secondary property ``:fqdn`` may be different for different nodes, so the value of the variable will be different based on the specific node being operated on).

 Contrast with :ref:`gloss-runtsafe`.